Jonathan-Dobson/boilerplate-mongodb-crud/README.md

 # Boilerplate Mongodb CRUD with JWT Auth
-Basic Express MongoDB CRUD REST API with User Athentication with JWT for basic sign up and login
+Basic Express MongoDB CRUD REST API with User Athentication with JWT for basic signup and login.
+This boilerplate comes with a starter endpoint and a starter model and a user model with signup and login endpoints.

 ## 1. In the `.env` file on the main directory, add a port number, a secret, and your database credentials
 ```